-In this paper, we estimate the extent of racial differences in police use of force using four separate datasets - two constructed for the purposes of this study.3 The first comes from NYC's Stop, Question, and Frisk program (hereafter Stop and Frisk).
+Of the four datasets, the first comes from NYC's Stop, Question, and Frisk program (hereafter Stop and Frisk).
 Stop and Frisk is a practice of the New York City police department in which police stop and question a pedestrian, then can frisk them for weapons or contraband.
 The dataset contains roughly five million observations.
 And, important for the purposes of this paper, has detailed information on a wide range of uses of force - from putting hands on civilians to striking them with a baton.
 The second dataset is the Police-Public Contact Survey, a triennial survey of a nationally representative sample of civilians, which contains - from the civilian point of view - a description of interactions with police, which includes uses of force.
 Both these datasets are public-use and readily available.4